khushiNgm/90-Days-DevOps/Day05/README.md

-# Today Day 5 of #90DaysOfDevOps challenge with the #TWS.
+# Day 5 of #90DaysOfDevOps challenge with the #TWS.
 Advanced Linux Shell Scripting for DevOps Engineers with User Management

 mkdir day{1..90}